-Welcome to the website of the UncertaiNLP workshop to be held at EACL 2024 in Malta.
+Welcome to the website of the second UncertaiNLP workshop to be held at EMNLP 2025 in Suzhou, China.

 Tagline: UncertaiNLP brings together researchers embracing sources of uncertainty from human language and NLP tools; harnessing them for improved NLP.